 TIP: Looking fashion savvy isn’t about always using the trendiest, newest fashion pieces.
 More often, it is about using the latest styling techniques and pairings. (especially if you like a minimalist vibe).

 we may earn a commission if you click a link in this post, at no additional cost to you.
-For the full affiliate policy, click here.
+For the full affiliate policy, click here. as an amazon associate, we earn commissions on qualifying purchases.

 Winter Capsule Wardrobe 2020 Checklist